-Your monthly fare includes the cost to lease the vehicle, maintenance, insurance, parking, tolls and gas.
+The cost includes the monthly vanpool service contract (use of the vehicle, maintenance, insurance, and access to a replacement vehicle in case of breakdown), and an estimate for parking, tolls and gas.
 Some groups will pay these costs in one combined total and others pay the fixed vehicle costs and the variable costs (parking, tolls & gas) separately.

 Can I pay the fare electronically?

 Some regional employers offer payroll deduction for vanpool costs, while others offer other pre-tax programs.
 Electronic payments, including credit, debit and electronic funds transfer are also available.